emberjs/rfcs/text/0000-deprecate-property-lookup-fallback.md

 # Transition Path
 The `{{this.foo}}` syntax has always been supported Handlebars and thus can be used in every version of Ember, however no guides or documentation promote its usage.
 While applications can start migrating today to this more explicit syntax, we can surface information about what properties on the class were accessed allowing developers to get a concise list of expressions that should be migrated.
 This can be surfaced because we are already disambiguate the syntax at runtime.

+Using this information, we will also have the ability to create a codemod that will help migrate templates.

 # How We Teach This

 `{{this.foo}}` is the way to access the properties on the component class.
 This also aligns to property access in JavaScript.